 The short answer is emphatically, yes!
 Citizen science projects are specifically looking to get help from people who are not professional scientists.
 You can make a valuable contribution regardless of your skill level or education.
 All you need is a good pinch of curiosity and some spare time.

 Don’t worry if you can’t tell a cumulus cloud from a cirrus cloud or a goldfinch from a chaffinch – citizen science projects include training materials to teach you any skills required for data collection.
 Projects are usually designed with data checking and redundancies built in, so you don’t have to worry about doing something wrong.

 Citizen scientists contribute their time, effort and resources toward scientific research.
 They can be engaged in a wide range of activities, including:

-Citizen scientists contribute to many different scientific areas, including ecology, astronomy, climate science, medicine, psychology, statistics and many more.
+As a citizen scientist, you can contribute to many different scientific areas, including ecology, astronomy, climate science, medicine, psychology and many more.
 Whether you pick your favourite topic or a research area you have never previously taken an interest in, you are bound to learn something new!

 We have made this website to guide you towards citizen science projects that are particularly suitable for cyclists.
 You can start by searching our project database to find a project that sparks your interest.
 Many research projects are open to data collection from locations worldwide, but some are restricted to certain geographical regions.